-Know where you sit in class during lessons (including 'carpet places' where necessary) Know the routine for handing out exercise books in the classroom.
+Know where you sit in class during lessons, including your carpet place if required.

+Know the routine for handing out and collecting exercise books in the classroom.

-Know that any deliberate damage to school equipment will incur a consequence.
+Know that any deliberate damage to school equipment will result in a consequence.

-Know how to put your hand up quietly to answer a question or participate in discussion.
+Know how to put your hand up quietly to answer a question or take part in class discussions.

-Know that it is important to speak loudly and clearly in class when sharing answers so that everyone can hear.
+Know that it is important to speak loudly and clearly when sharing your answers so that everyone can hear.

-Know that when you want help from an adult you raise your hand and wait quietly unless the teacher has indicated otherwise.
+Know that when you need help from an adult, you should raise your hand and wait quietly, unless your teacher has explained a different routine.

-Know that answers should usually be given in full sentences e.g. Who was Christopher Columbus?
-He was a famous explorer.
+Know that answers should usually be given in full sentences (e.g. "Who was Neil Armstrong?"
+"He was a famous astronaut.")

-Know that if we are using mini-whiteboards we show our answers using the '3-2-1 Show me' system where the board is placed under the chin.
+Know that when using mini-whiteboards, answers should be shown using the '3-2-1 Show me' system, with the board held under your chin.

-Know that in KS2 it is your responsibility to look after your equipment and to ensure it is ready at the start of each lesson.
+Know that in KS2, it is your responsibility to look after your equipment and ensure it is ready at the start of each lesson.

-Know that at the end of each lesson and before break and lunch, equipment is put away and the classroom is tidied.
+Know that at the end of each lesson, and before break or lunch, all equipment must be put away and the classroom tidied.

-- Learning Behaviours
+Learning Behaviours